-Every sale of a franchise requires a franchise agreement which sets forth the terms that will govern the relationship between the franchisor and franchisee.
+Every sale of a franchise requires a franchise agreement whether it’s a single-unit franchise agreement or a multi unit franchise agreement which sets forth the terms that will govern the relationship between the franchisor and franchisee.
 In the context of a master franchise, there are two franchise agreements – one between the master franchisor (or “franchisor”) and master franchisee and one between the master franchisee and each unit franchisee.

 Franchisor-Master Franchisee Agreement